nss-day-cohort-24/ux-personal-site-instructions/ps-flexbox.md

-# Personal Bio Site 3: Adding A Blog Page (CSS - Flexbox)
+# Personal Site: Adding A Blog Page (CSS - Flexbox)

 ## Prerequisite

-> :warning: This exercise requires you to have completed the [Personal Bio Site 2: Interactive Navigation (CSS) ](personal-bio-site-2.md) exercise
+> :warning: This exercise requires you to have completed the Personal Site: Interactive Navigation (CSS) exercise

-### You will be working off of your previous iteration of your Personal Bio site.
+### You will be working off of your previous iteration of your personal site.

 ## Requirements